passtheticket/DCDumlu/README.md

 # DCDumlu
-DCDumlu aims to conduct enumeration and persistence on the Active Directory.
+DCDumlu aims to conduct enumeration and some persistence techniques on the Active Directory.

 ![GitHub Logo](images/dumlupinar.jpg)